richard-scryber/PaperworkDayDocs/docs/index.md

 We also offer a subscription service that offers the following features.

-- Document retrieval in your own code to do with the document anything you need.
 - Custom css on the frame UI so it can be branded as your own site.
 - Security options for restricting printing copying etc. And also password protecting your file.

 ## Samples

-We have a lot of samples, just refer to  <a href='/docs/genconfig' >here</a> for our list freely use for your own purposes.
+We are building a lot of samples, just refer to  <a href='/docs/genconfig' >here</a> for our list, free use for your own purposes.
 We like them, and hope they are of use to you too.